U.S. DollarEuroBritish PoundCanadian DollarsAustralian DollarsIndian RupeesChina Yuan RMBMore Info →

 What do we mean when talking about unmetered bandwidth, unmetered disk space and unlimited websites?

-• Unmetered disk space means that you do not have to worry about the total size of files hosted on your account while creating additional websites to introduce yourself and your business on the Internet.
+Unmetered disk space means that you do not need to worry about the total size of files hosted in your account while creating additional websites to introduce yourself and your business on the Internet.

-In some rare cases we might need to put constraints on accounts, if their resource usage is impacting overall server performance.
+In some rare cases, we might have to put constraints on accounts if their resource usage is impacting overall server performance.
 Such an unfortunate situation might occur when a particular customer utilizes some shared hosting account to store, share or stream gigabytes of multimedia content, which is expressly prohibited on our shared servers.

 What limits do you have?

-That is why we have limits applicable for CPU, Memory Usage, Entry Processes and amount of inodes.
+That is why we have limits set on CPU, Memory Usage, Entry Processes and amount of inodes.

 We do understand that sometimes things might get hot and the regular smooth load on your websites unexpectedly increases.
-To ensure your websites are operating normally during such peaks, we have additional resources allocated to provide burst allowances for all shared hosting accounts.
+To ensure normal operation of your websites during such peaks, we have allocated additional resources to all the shared hosting accounts to provide burst allowance.

-For your convenience we provide a fast and easy way to check your account resource usage and resource usage history in cPanel > Resource Usage menu.
+For your convenience, we provide a fast and easy way to check your account resource usage and resource usage history in cPanel > the Resource Usage menu.

 Rest assured that the limits were set not to cut options for development and maintaining, but to protect each account from a possible negative impact of abusive activities on shared servers.